• Home

 Pack as much as you can inside sealable plastic bags, and keep them inside the sealed bags in your room, to keep any bugs out.
 That includes your shoes on the floor.

 Travel supply companies like Magellans have large sizes of thick, re-uasable sealable plastic bags.
+Or, save money and use ordinary re-sealable “baggies” from the supermarket.

 Protect yourself with anti-bedbug products such as Rest Easy Bed Bug Luggage Spray

-In your hotel room
+hotel employees in uniformIn your hotel room

-Do not put your suitcase on the luggage rack, especially if its one of those carpeted designs atop a low bureau or cabinet.
 That’s a top hiding spot for bedbugs, because of all the guest suitcases that have been there in the days and weeks before yours, according to a report in the Washington Post.

-check the headboard and bed covers for signs of creatures.
+Check the headboard and bed covers for signs of creatures.
 Run a piece of paper behind the headboard to catch any signs — look for black specks that look like pencil shavings, which can be — ick — fecal matter or molten sheddings.

 Use a travel-size flashlight to look under the dust ruffle, around the base of the bed, in the corner behind the curtains, in the seams of the easy chair.